 Adults wishing to earn a GED high school equivalency credential in Washington State must take and pass the four computer-formatted modules (independent subtests) of the GED exam.
 These four modules cover Social Studies, Math, Language, and Science.

 GED testing gives adults without a high school diploma the opportunity to acquire a certificate that’s equivalent to a common HS diploma.
 In Washington State, applicants need to be 16 years old or older though 16, 17, or 18-year-olds may qualify only if they meet additional requirements.
 Testing is only open to state residents, but there’s no requirement to first attain sufficient results on a qualification test, except when taking the GED test online.

 What is the GED cost in Washington?

-In Washington State, the cost for GED testing is $120 for the entire GED battery (or $30 per individual subtest) if you complete the exam at a state-approved test center.
-The online GED test will set you back $144 or $36 per subtest.
-You should also add the cost of four GED Ready tests ($28), which totals it all to $172.
+In Washington State, the cost for GED testing is $144 for the entire GED battery (or $36 per individual subtest) for both on-site and online testing.
+So the online GED test will set you back also $144 (or $36 per subtest), but you may as well add the cost of four GED Ready tests ($28), which totals it all to $172.
 Students in Onsego’s My Advantage Plan get 4 GED Ready practice tests at no cost.